arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/18.smart-compressor-app-note/content.md

 - Onboard IMU sensor
 - Bluetooth® Low Energy (BLE) communication

-In the Bluetooth® Low Energy initialization we define the device name, `Nicla` in this case for the Opta to easy find it.
+During the Bluetooth® Low Energy initialization, we define the device name as `Nicla` to make it easy for the Opta to find it.

 ```arduino
 void setup() {